 Nonstandard abbreviations, references, and footnotes should not be used.
 Three-to-five key words that do not appear on the Title Page should be included on the Abstract page.
 It is recommended that authors consult the Medical Subject Headings section of the National Library of Medicine (http://www.nlm.nih.gov/mesh/MBrowser.html).

-The Introduction should appear with a heading.
+The Introduction should appear without a heading.
 It should be concise and present relevant background information.

 The Materials and Methods section should contain a statement indicating that all protocols, experimental studies, and clinical trials involving human subjects were approved by the ethics committee of the institution before the study began, and that the protocols conformed to the ethical guidelines of the 1975 Helsinki Declaration.
 It also must be stated that written informed consent was obtained from patients or their guardians.
 Individual patients should be identified by number rather than by initials.
 For animal studies, it must be stated that, before the study, all protocols were approved by the institution's animal welfare regulatory committee, and/or all protocols were in conformity with the Guide for the Care and Use of Laboratory Animals published by the National Institutes of Health 86-23, revised in 1985.